microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanagerui.md

 **Note:** `ContentDialog` in Xaml Islands requires manually settings a `XamlRoot`.
 This can generally be done by passing the XamlRoot from a component in the main window, such as the button used to open the dialog (`sender.as<Button>().XamlRoot()`(INSERTCODELINK)).
 These docs have more details about this (INSERTLINK) (https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.contentdialog#contentdialog-in-appwindow-or-xaml-islands)

-### Debugging exceptions in Xaml Islands
+### Debugging exceptions in XAML Islands
-Sometimes if an exception occurs in Xaml Islands, the stack trace may not always point to the correct code causing the exception and instead it will point to the Xaml Island message loop.
+Sometimes if an exception occurs in XAML Islands, the stack trace may not always point to the correct code causing the exception and instead it will point to the Xaml Island message loop.
 In these cases the output window in VS will generally show the correct exception.

 ### Build times
 C++ Xaml Islands generally take several minutes to build because the `pch` which contains the WinUI headers takes longer to build and compiles to a file of several GBs.
 To minimize the build times, multi-processor compilation within the projects have been enabled (files are distributed for compilation to the processors), and references to the Xaml headers have been removed from the .h headers files as much as possible.
 Since several classes of ours had class members with UI controls like `StackPanel` (which requires definitions of the classes in order to compile), we worked around this by declaring them as `IInspectable` (the equivalent of an object pointer in winrt), and initializing them to the actual control like `StackPanel` in the constructor and accessing all their member functions by inline typecasting (for `IInspectable x;` we do `x = StackPanel();` and `x.as<StackPanel>().MemberFunction()`).